Dandruff vs. Dry Scalp: Decoding The Difference

 Causes

-• Dry Scalp: Small, dry, white flakes that fall easily from the scalp.
+Small, dry white flakes that fall off easily

 Common Triggers That Worsen Each Condition